Wondering if you can claim a tax refund or need to submit a tax return? Use our online tools to find out if you're owed money by HMRC.

 - Expenses whilst waiting to fly out.

 If you don't fancy the idea of keeping track of all the available tax deductions for offshore workers, you could still make an ofshore tax rebate claim.
 The Flat Rate Expenses scheme can help simplify things by listing specific amounts of tax relief you can claim for common costs.
-You may not get back everything you're owed, but it can take some of the bookkeeping our of the process.Do I Qualify?
-Tax Calculator
+You may not get back everything you're owed, but it can take some of the bookkeeping our of the process.Start for free Tax Calculator

 What if I can't remember what rigs I've been to?